Rift131/EventTrackerProject/README.md

 * Allow users to download an Excel or Numbers version of their data as a backup or for audit purposes
 * Create charts and graphs that show progress over time through each grade year
 * Allow for tracking of resources used to teach different subjects across each grade
-* USe the application as a centerpiece for a homeschool forum
+* Use the application as a centerpiece for a homeschool forum
+* The final HTML file should be extremely limited with only the options to view the different data presented.
+Once viewed, each resulting data field should be closable to ensure minimal clutter.

 After careful consideration of all the desired functionality with my wife has been made, work will begin on a separate branch while retaining the original work.